Moir\'e Folded Helical States at the Interfaces of Heterostructures: Energy Spectrum and Density of states

 In the absence of SOC, the spectrum obeys $E(k)=E(k+G_m)$.
 Once Rashba SOC is introduced, the Hamiltonian acquires momentum-odd contributions $\propto \sin(k-\pi\delta)\,\sigma_y$, which reverse sign under $k\rightarrow k+G_m$.
 Consequently, translation by $G_m$ alone ceases to be a symmetry.
 The Hamiltonian remains invariant only under the combined action of a moiré translation and a $\pi$ spin rotation about the $y$ axis.
 Because this composite symmetry squares to a translation by $2G_m$, the spectral periodicity in the extended Brillouin zone is effectively halved, accounting for the reduced EBZ period observed in the lower panel of Fig.\ref{f1}(b).

+We have recently demonstrated that incorporating moiré modulation into a two-leg moiré ladder modifies the associated density of states (DOS) \cite{mellado2025excitonic}.
 With a perfect match between the legs ($\delta=1$), the DOS shown in the upper panel of Fig.\ref{f1} depicts a pair of van Hove singularities (VHS) at the edges of the bands, a finite density of states at all energies, and another pair of VHS at $ E=\pm t_1$, signaling the coupling between the two legs.
 Once $\delta\neq 1$, the moiré potential smears out the peaks at the edges of the spectra; the VHS at $E=\pm t$ splits into two peaks about $E\sim\pm t_1$ due to the breaking of inversion symmetry (middle panel); and the DOS $\sim \eta$ at the Fermi energy as the system becomes gapped \cite{ribeiro2015origin}.
 Including SOC (lower panel) removes spin degeneracy, opening gaps at many band crossings, redistributing spectral weight, and producing a qualitatively altered DOS.
 Sharp peaks broaden or split, and new fine structures emerge due to SOC-driven avoided crossings.

 To build the Hamiltonian of the system in the RBZ we keep the \(q\) replica momenta \(\{\bar{k}+m G_s\}_{m=0}^{q-1}\) in the Hamiltonian matrix $H_{\mathrm{RBZ}}$.
 Thus, the block‐diagonal piece becomes \( \big[H^{(0)}_{\mathrm{RBZ}}(\bar{k})\big]_{m m'}= \delta_{m m'}\,H\!\big(\bar{k}+m G_s\big),\) \( m,m'=0,\dots,q-1 \).
 Rung modulation \(\cos(qk)\) connects nearest-neighbor replicas in the RBZ and gives rise to the off-diagonal part \(\big[\delta H_{\mathrm{RBZ}}(\bar{k})\big]_{m,m\pm 1}=\frac{t_1}{2}\,R,\quad R = \sigma_1 \otimes \mathbb{I}_2\), where $\sigma_j$ is the j-$th$ Pauli matrix.
 The \(4q\times4q\) moiré Hamiltonian in the RBZ becomes \cite{mellado2025sliding} \(H_{\mathrm{RBZ}}(\bar{k})=H^{(0)}_{\mathrm{RBZ}}(\bar{k})+\delta H_{\mathrm{RBZ}}(\bar{k})\).
 If \(t_1=0\) the \(4q\) bands split into \(q\) independent copies of the four parent bands evaluated at $\bar{k}+m G_s$.
 The symmetry of \(H\) is preserved by $ H_{\mathrm{RBZ}}$ \cite{mellado2025sliding}.